I was arrested on a minor charge, and while I was held, immigration officials from ICE asked to interview me. What are my rights?

 Under U.S. immigration law, “aggravated felonies” comprise one category of criminal convictions that subject an immigrant to mandatory detention.
 These criminal convictions, which usually carry a sentence of a year or more of imprisonment, are more serious than mere misdemeanors.
 Aggravated felonies are defined by statute, and listed at 8 U.S.C. § 1101.

 Another category of criminal convictions that may subject an immigrant to mandatory detention are convictions for “crimes involving moral turpitude.” (“CIMTs”).
-A CIMT is a crime considered to involve an element of immoral behavior, and can be an act as minor as turnstile jumping.
+A CIMT is a crime considered to involve an element of immoral behavior, such as theft or fraud.
 Mandatory detention may be imposed on an immigrant sentenced to a year or more of prison for a single CIMT.
 Mandatory detention is also imposed on an immigrant convicted of two or more CIMTs regardless of the prison sentence associated with each conviction.
+This means that even two very minor theft crimes, such as stealing a loaf of bread and then taking some medicine, would result in mandatory detention.

 Unlike aggravated felonies, CIMTs are not narrowly defined by statute, and so whether or not a particular conviction qualifies as a CIMT can vary widely depending on circumstances unique to the case.
 The question of whether or not a person’s criminal record makes him or her subject to mandatory detention can be a complex one, and so you should consult an immigration expert to determine if mandatory detention applies in your case.

-I was detained by immigration authorities at the airport, immediately upon arriving in the United States.
+I was detained by immigration authorities at the United States border.
 What are my rights?

-Immigrants who are taken into detention from a port-of-entry, most commonly an airport, are generally classified under U.S. Immigration law as “arriving aliens.”
-Arriving aliens have no legally recognized right to enter the United States and are generally turned away at the port-of-entry.
-Arriving aliens who are not turned away immediately are generally subjected to expedited removal proceedings, which means that the government will try to take steps to automatically deport you without the chance for a hearing by an immigration judge.
+Immigrants who are apprehended by immigration authorities as they attempt to enter the United States through a national border (or at an airport or seaport) are given a special classification under U.S. immigration law known as “arriving aliens.”
+Arriving aliens have no immediate legal right to enter the United States nor the right to a removal hearing before an immigration judge.
+Many arriving aliens are turned away and not permitted to enter the country.
+Those who are not turned away immediately are generally subjected to expedited removal proceedings, in which the government deports that person without the chance to see an immigration judge.

 If you are an arriving alien who fears that you will be persecuted in your home country, you should express this fear to a deportation officer or other immigration official, and request a “credible fear” interview.
-Immigration officials will then interview you and make a determination whether or not there is reason to believe that you will be persecuted if deported to your home country.
-If immigration officials do determine that you have a credible fear of persecution, you will be placed into removal proceedings where an immigration judge may determine your eligibility for asylum, withholding of removal, and relief under the Convention Against Torture.
+You will be taken into detention, and an asylum officer will interview you in detention and make a determination whether or not there is reason to believe that you will be persecuted or tortured if you are deported.
+If immigration officials do determine that you have a credible fear of persecution, you will be placed into removal proceedings where an immigration judge will decide if you are eligible to remain in the U.S.

 What is a bond?
 Can I get out of detention on a bond?
 How much do I have to pay for the bond?